Disability Documentation Criteria

 Students with sensory, physical, psychological or other health impairments are also required to submit written documentation; typically, this will be a medical report or letter from a physician.

-The Academic Support Center reserves the right to request reassessment when previous assessment is inadequate and/or out-of-date.
+The Academic Success Center reserves the right to request reassessment when previous assessment is inadequate and/or out-of-date.

 The ASC determines appropriate academic adjustments and arranges to provide needed auxiliary aids.
 Accommodations are provided at no expense to the student and are based upon each individual’s unique needs.
 The process of requesting and receiving accommodations is interactive; all people involved—the student, the instructor and the ASC, and sometimes individual departments and programs, work together to make sure the process works.
 It is the responsibility of the director of the ASC to determine eligibility for services based on documented disability and consultation with others as needed.